 For example, the third Wicked Problem of Delivering Equipment to NHS hospitals or home care environments (Itself, a root cause of Bed-blocking) may be addressed through everyone in the supply chain sharing an app created with the Salesforce Lightning Platform - and done so in days and hours - not weeks and months.

 And now let's think about solving every other Wicked Problem that can benefit from a forms-based app shared within and beyond the boundaries of your organisation.
-It starts with applying Design Thinking in 5 steps, iteratively: Empathize; Define; Ideate; Prototype and Test.
+It starts with applying Design Thinking in five steps, iteratively: Empathize; Define; Ideate; Prototype and Test.

 What follows from Empathy Mapping and an insightful Define capture of the Wicked Problem is the rapid creation of a new cloud app, through the Ideate, Prototype and Test steps executed in days and hours - not weeks and months.
-At Being Guided we have taken this approach with our apps that work for health and social care: The Volunteer Platform and The Social Care Platform.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!